privacy-scaling-explorations/zkevm-circuits/docs/Keccak_Circuit.md

 The whole of zkevm-circuits at the level of super circuit uses the following structure of the Keccak table which contains the following 4 advice columns

 - `is_final`: when true, it means that this row is the final part of a variable-length input extended with padding, so all Keccak rounds including absorb and permutation and squeeze are done, and the row's corresponding output is the hash result;
-- `input_rlc`: each row takes one byte of the input, and add it to the previous row's `input_rlc` multiplied by the challenge for Keccak input.
+- `input_rlc`: each row takes one byte of the input, and adds it to the previous row's `input_rlc` multiplied by the challenge for Keccak input.
 At the row for the last byte of the input (without padding, so `is_final` may not be true), this row is the `input_rlc` for the whole input.
 After that row, if there are padding rows until `is_final` becomes true, this `input_rlc` keeps the same;
 - `input_len`: similarly to `input_rlc`, it adds up $8$ bits for each row until the last byte (without padding) which gives the actual input length in bytes;
-- `output_rlc`: it is zero for all rows except the row corresponding to the last byte of input (with padding, so that `is_final` is true), where result is the `output_rlc` as we defined in the previous section.
+- `output_rlc`: it is zero for all rows except the row corresponding to the last byte of input (with padding, so that `is_final` is true), where the result is the `output_rlc` as we defined in the previous section.

 ## Arithmetic for Packed Implementation

-The multi-packed implementation for the Keccak Circuit uses special arithmetic called (Keccak) sparse-word-representation, this splits a 64-bit word into parts.
+The multi-packed implementation for the Keccak Circuit uses special arithmetic called (Keccak) sparse-word-representation, which splits a 64-bit word into parts.

 Each bit in the sparse-word-representation holds `BIT_COUNT` (=3) number of 0/1 bits, so equivalent to `BIT_SIZE` (=8) as the base of bit in the sparse-word-representation.